neilpeterson/kubernetes-sample-and-demos/17-service-accounts/README.md

 Default account is `default`.

-All namespaces have a default service account:
+All namespaces have a default service account and it is mounted on all pods created in that namespace.

 ```
 $ kubectl get serviceACcounts --all-namespaces